acconeer/acconeer-python-exploration/docs/glossary.rst

 .. glossary::

+   PCR
+      Pulsed Coherent Radar.

+   PRF
+      Pulse repetition frequency.
+The frequency at which the radar transmits wavelets.

    SNR
       Abbreviation of *Signal-to-noise ratio*.
       General ratios quantify how much more there is of *one thing* (Signal in this case),